 - Combined Multi-Member + Top-Up – Multi-Member Proportional Plus (MMP+) – The concepts of multi-member ridings and top-up seats can be combined.
 With MMP, we need about 40% of the seats to be designated as top-up seats because the single member elections are so disproportional.
 With pure multi-member systems, the proportionality is limited by the size of the multi-member regions.
 The LPR innovation of ‘protecting’ local ridings and ensuring that each has an MLA elected from there reduces this concern to a great extent, but we could achieve essentially perfect correspondence between vote share and seat share by party by using multi-member ridings in combination with a small percentage of top-up seats (in the range of 10-15%).
 The top-up seats can either be in a separate tier (this was proposed by Fair Voting BC and Fair Vote Canada during the federal process as the Rural-Urban PR model) or integrated into the multi-member ridings (we call this MMP+ – it is essentially the LPR model with a few top-up seats added (typically one in each of the largest multi-member ridings in each region).
 With MMP+, no change in current riding boundaries is required.

-We note that other voting systems have been proposed (e.g., the Dual Member Proportional system in Prince Edward Island, the Single Member District PR system, and various forms of weighted voting).
+We note that other voting systems have been proposed (e.g., the Dual Member Proportional system in Prince Edward Island, the Single Member District PR system [click for PDF], and various forms of Weighted or Proxy Voting in which representatives have different voting weights in the legislature to ensure that each party’s total voting weight is proportional to the votes its candidates won).
 We have not assessed these alternatives here because they have been less widely discussed, but they are certainly worthy of consideration.

 For more details on the above systems, please check out our more detailed descriptions at Fair Ways BC Could Vote.